-provided asymptotic expressions for the APEs of the least squares predictors in stochastic regression models.
-Model selection based on the APE has been explored by Rissanen (1986), Wax (1988), Hannan, McDougall and Poskitt (1989), Hemerly and Davis (1989), Wei (1992), Speed and Yu (1993), West (1996), Lai and Lee (1997), Ing (2004), Ing (2007), Ing, Lin and Yu (2009), and Ing and Yang (2014).
-Asymptotic expressions for the MSPEs of least squares predictors have been derived in a variety of time series models; see, for example, Fuller and Hasza (1981), Kunitomo and Yamamoto (1985), Gerencsér (1992), Ing (2003), Ing, Lin and Yu (2009), Chan and Ing (2011), and Chan, Huang and Ing (2013).
-Furthermore, numerous model selection methods have been proposed based on minimizing the MSPE; see Shibata (1980), Bhansali (1996), Lee and Karagrigoriou (2001), Ing and Wei (2005), Ing, Sin and Yu (2012), and Hsu, Ing and Tong (2019).
+One of the most important purposes of statistical modeling is to predict future values.
+The performance of a prediction method is usually evaluated by two different measures: the accumulated prediction error (APE) and the mean squared prediction error (MSPE).
+Model selection based on these two types of errors has also attracted a lot of attention from researchers and practitioners.
+Wei (1987) provided asymptotic expressions for the APEs of the least squares predictors in stochastic regression models.
+Model selection based on the APE has been explored by Rissanen (1986), Wax (1988), Hannan et al. (1989), Hemerly and Davis (1989), Wei (1992), Speed and Yu (1994), West (1996), Lai and Lee (1997), Ing (2004, 2007), Ing et al. (2009), and Ing and Yang (2014).
+Asymptotic expressions for the MSPEs of least squares predictors have been derived in a variety of time series models; see, e.g., Fuller and Hasza (1981), Kunitomo and Yamamoto (1985), Gerencsér (1992), Ing (2003), Ing et al. (2009), Chan and Ing (2011), and Chan et al. (2013).
+There are also quite a few model selection methods proposed based on minimizing the MSPE; see Shibata (1980), Bhansali (1996), Lee and Karagrigoriou (2001), Ing and Wei (2005), Ing et al. (2012), and Hsu et al. (2019).

-Because many time series data exhibit polynomial or other deterministic time trends, parameter estimation and hypothesis testing in time series models with drifts have been considered by several authors; see, for example, Chan (1989), Hamilton (1994), and Stock (1994).
+Since many time series data exhibit polynomial or other deterministic time trends, parameter estimation and hypothesis testing in time series models with drifts have been considered by several authors; see, e.g., Chan (1989), Hamilton (1994), and Stock (1994).
 On the other hand, most existing studies on the MSPE have focused on the case in which the underlying time series model has a constant mean.
 Although Ing (2003) derived an asymptotic expression for the MSPE of the least squares predictor in an autoregressive (AR) model around a polynomial trend, it seems difficult to apply his result to more general time series models.
-In addition, his derivation is heavily reliant on a negative moment bound for the minimum eigenvalue of the normalized Fisher information matrix of a nonconstant mean, a rigorous proof of which is not provided.
-This study fills this gap by investigating the MSPEs of the least squares predictors in autoregressive exogenous (ARX) models (an important class of stochastic regression models), with deterministic trends satisfying general conditions.
+Besides, his derivation is heavily reliant on a negative moment bound for the minimum eigenvalue of the normalized Fisher information matrix of a nonconstant mean, whose proof, however, is not rigorously given.
+This paper fills this gap by investigating the MSPEs of the least squares predictors in autoregressive exogenous (ARX) models (an important class of stochastic regression models) with deterministic trends satisfying general conditions.
 We first establish negative moment bounds for the minimum eigenvalue of the normalized Fisher information matrix, $\hat{\mathbf{R}}n$, associated with this model in a rigorous manner.
-With the help of these bounds, we provide an asymptotic expression for the MSPE of the least squares predictor.
-This expression is the sum of two terms that count for the variation from estimating the time trend and the ARX components, respectively.
-This result helps us to understand how the MSPE is affected by the model's deterministic and random elements.
+With the help of these bounds, we provide an asymptotic expression for the MSPE of the least squares predictor, which is the sum of two terms accounting for the variations due to estimating the time trend and ARX components, respectively.
+This result helps us better understand how the MSPE is affected by the model's deterministic and random elements.

-Our asymptotic expression shows that the MSPE from estimating the polynomial time trend is related to the sum of the elements in the inverse of the Hilbert matrix, which, in turn, is a special case of the symmetric Cauchy matrix.
-The formula for the sum of the elements in the inverse of the latter matrix was given by Schechter (1959) using Lagrange's interpolation method.
-The connection between the MSPE and the Cauchy/Hilbert matrix raises the question of whether there is an alternative proof of the formula from a prediction perspective.
-By establishing an intriguing link between the MSPE and the APE, we show that the answer to this question is affirmative.
+Our asymptotic expression shows that the MSPE due to estimating the polynomial time trend is related to the sum of elements in the inverse of the Hilbert matrix, which, in turn, is a special case of the symmetric Cauchy matrix.
+The formula for the sum of elements in the latter matrix's inverse was given by Schechter (1959) through Lagrange's interpolation method.
+The connection between the MSPE and Cauchy/Hilbert matrix triggers us to ask if there is an alternative proof of the formula from a prediction perspective.
+By establishing an intriguing link between the MSPE and APE, we show that the answer to this question is affirmative.